fabmob/standard-covoiturage/standard-covoiturage_specification.md

 In particular, no user information is required to perform a search.

+The search provides the necessary information to procede to the booking phase (described in other sections).
+If booking by deep link is supported, the link is shared along the journey information in the response's attribute `webUrl`.
+If integrated booking by API is supported, then the journey information plus the `price` attribute enable to make a booking request.

 ##### The case of a round trip

-If the case of a round trip, it is up to the MaaS platform to perform the searches for the outward and return journey separately.
+If the case of a round trip, it is up to the MaaS platform to perform the searches for the outward and return journeys separately.

-##### The case of regular journeys
+##### The case of regular trips

-Searching for regular journeys has its own specific workflow presented in [a dedicated section](https://github.com/fabmob/standard-covoiturage/blob/spec_search/standard-covoiturage_specification.md#3112-search-for-regular-trips-and-associated-journeys).
+Searching for regular trips has its own specific workflow presented in [a dedicated section](https://github.com/fabmob/standard-covoiturage/blob/spec_search/standard-covoiturage_specification.md#3112-search-for-regular-trips-and-associated-journeys).

-##### Simple search technical specification
+##### Technical specification

 The carpooling operator MUST return at most `count` matching results, or all matching results if `count` parameter is not specified.
 All returned results MUST match the query parameters.
 If the parameter `count` is specified, the carpooling operator SHOULD return in priority the most relevant results.
 The measure of relevance is left to the discretion of the carpooling operator.

-If no `departureDate` attribute is provided by the MaaS platform in the call to `GET \driver_journeys` or `GET \passenger_journeys`, the current datetime MUST be assumed.

-The `id` attribute of the response MUST be unique for a given carpooling operator, among all journeys (`passengerJourneys` and `driverJourneys`).
+The `id` attribute of the response MUST be unique for a given carpooling operator (same `operator` attribute) among all journeys (`passengerJourneys` and `driverJourneys`).

-The `price` attribute of the response SHOULD be a price estimation, if no estimation is possible, a price with type "UNKNOWN" SHOULD be returned.
+The meaning of `price` attribute of the response SHOULD be a price estimation, if no estimation is possible, a price with `type` "UNKNOWN" SHOULD be returned.
+If the `type` is "PAYING", then the attributes `amount` and `currency` are required.

+In the case of integrated booking by API, this estimation is to be taken as the actual amount expected by the carpooling operator.
+Therefore, the carpooling operator SHOULD return a `price` of type "FREE" or "PAYING" to allow the MaaS platform to book by API.

-#### 3.1.1.2 Search for Regular trips and associated journeys
+#### 3.1.2 Search for Regular trips and associated journeys

 ##### General workflow

+Endpoints implemented by the carpooling operator:

+* `GET /driver_regular_trips` and/or
+* `GET /passenger_regular_trips`

+These are the counterparts of the `GET \passenger_journeys` and `GET
+\driver_journeys` endpointS, but for searching regular trips.

+A regular trip is a recurring trip that is repeated from one week to another.
-The counterpart of `\passenger_journeys` and `\driver_journeys` endpoints for searching regular journeys are two GET endpoints: `\driver_regular_trips` and `\passenger_regular_trips`.
-The query parameters specify an additionnal required `departureTimeOfDay`, and an optional `departureWeekdays`.
+The API allows for searching regular trips that start around the same time of the day at given week days.
+The query parameters therefore specify an additionnal required `departureTimeOfDay`, and an optional `departureWeekdays` compared to the single journey search.

-The return values are similar, they differ mainly in that they offer a `schedules` attribute that details several trips.
-More differences will occur at the booking phase.
+The return values offer a `schedules` attribute that details the decomposition of the regular trip into single journeys.
+All attributes combined give the same level of information for the single journeys than a simple search would.

+Again, the response gives all the necessary elements to procede with the booking phase as with single journey objects, but with an additionnal optional `webUrl` attribute, that allows for a better user experience than having to go back and forth between the MaaS the carpooling apps as many times as there are journeys to book.

 ##### Workflow for more sophisticated regular journeys

 It is up to the MaaS platform to assemble the results of several calls into a more sophisticated regular journey.
-For instance, a varying `departureTimeOfDay` (in the same week, or alterning weeks) can be queried with a large `timeDelta` and post-filtering, or with several calls with `departureTimeOfDay` and concatenation.
+For instance, a varying `departureTimeOfDay` depending on week day, or different schedules on alternating weeks, can be queried with a large `timeDelta` and post-filtering, or with several calls with different `departureTimeOfDay` and concatenation.

 ##### Technical specification for searching for regular journeys